OpenEvalProject/evals/manuscripts/elife-72626/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/72626/elife-72626-fig7-v2.jpg)

 **Figure 7.:** (A) Cell viability assay of LNCaP cell line response to 17-DMAG HSP90 inhibitor.
 (B) Cell viability assay of LNCaP cell line response to PI-103 PI3K/AKT pathway inhibitor.
 (C) Cell viability assay of LNCaP cell line response to NMS-E973 HSP90 inhibitor.
 (D) Cell viability assay of LNCaP cell line response to Pictilisib PI3K/AKT pathway inhibitor.
 Concentrations of drugs were selected to capture their drug-dose response curves.
-The concentrations for the NMS-E973 are different from the rest as this drug is more potent than the rest (see Materials and methods).Figure 7—source code 1.Figure 7.Processed datasets needed are Figure 7—source data 1 and 2 and are located in the corresponding folder of the repository: here.Figure 7—source data 1.Figure 7 with Figure 7—source code 1.Figure 7—source data 2.
+The concentrations for the NMS-E973 are different from the rest as this drug is more potent than the rest (see Materials and methods).

 We studied the real-time response of LNCaP cell viability upon drug addition and saw that the LNCaP cell line is sensitive to Hsp90 and PI3K/AKT pathway inhibitors (Figures 8 and 9, respectively).
 Both Hsp90 inhibitors tested, 17-DMAG and NMS-E973, reduced the cell viability 12 hr after drug supplementation (Figure 8A for 17-DMAG and Figure 8B for NMS-E973), with 17-DMAG having a stronger effect and in a more clear concentration-dependent manner than NMS-E973 (Appendix 1, Section 8, Appendix 1—figure 40, panels B-D for 17-DMAG and panels F-H for NMS-E973).

 ![Figure 8.](https://cdn.elifesciences.org/articles/72626/elife-72626-fig8-v2.jpg)

 **Figure 8.:** (A) Real-time cell electronic sensing (RT-CES) cytotoxicity assay of Hsp90 inhibitor, 17-DMAG, that uses the Cell Index as a measurement of the cell growth rate (see the Materials and methods section).
 The yellow dotted line represents the 17-DMAG addition.
 (B) RT-CES cytotoxicity assay of Hsp90 inhibitor, NMS-E973.
-The yellow dotted line represents the NMS-E973 addition.Figure 8—source data 1.Figures 8 and 9 with Figure 8—source code 1.Figure 8—source code 1.Figures 8 and 9 with Figure 8—source data 1.Processed dataset needed is Figure 8—source data 1 and is located in the corresponding folder of the repository: here.
+The yellow dotted line represents the NMS-E973 addition.

 ![Figure 9.](https://cdn.elifesciences.org/articles/72626/elife-72626-fig9-v2.jpg)